 Instagram: With static posts, interactive Stories, live streams and video Reels, Instagram has the most variety in terms of what type of content you can create.
 This platform is best for blogs with lots of imagery.

 Pinterest: To build a Pinterest marketing strategy, take into account that the platform functions as a searchable database rather than a live feed.
 Because of this, it's a great place for evergreen content that’s more informational than flashy.
 As an imagery-focused platform, it’s a good fit for blogs that feature original photography, graphic design or cool videos.
 Pinterest users are predominantly female (77%), so it’s a better fit if your target audience is women.
+To learn more, see our guide on how to use Pinterest for blogging.

 Twitter: Because 38.5% of its 329-million user base are Millennials, Twitter is a great place to reach 25- to 34-year-old consumers.
 Since over half of Twitter users regularly get their news from the site, it’s best for timely, trendy or current-event related content.
 That stat also suggests that many viewers use Twitter for education.
 Therefore, it’s a good place to offer your expert advice and link to your blog so they can learn more.